swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

    dashboard
 4. Wire the reference build into the DVC pipeline
 5. Run the pipeline, generate logs, and open the dashboard
-6. Commit the changes to Git
+6. Commit the changes to DVC and Git

 The following diagram illustrates the control flow at the end of this chapter: